 Face coverings are available in all workshops and teaching spaces across UAL.

 Preparing our spaces

 All across the University, you’ll find signage reminding you:

 - where you’ll need to wait for others to finish before you can proceed.
 For example, in a queue or some smaller spaces.

 We’ve installed hand sanitising stations across the university to help you keep your hands clean and to reduce the spread of coronavirus.

 Travelling in London

-You must wear a face covering when using public transport or taking a taxi.
+You must continue to wear a face covering when using public transport.